wacncontent/CustomizeTool/output/articles/virtual-network/virtual-network-deploy-multinic-classic-ps.md

 You can download the full PowerShell script used [here](https://raw.githubusercontent.com/Azure/azure-quickstart-templates/master/IaaS-Story/11-MultiNIC/classic/virtual-network-deploy-multinic-classic-ps.ps1).
 Follow the steps below to change the script to work in your environment.

-1. Change the values of the variables below based on your existing resource group deployed above in [Prerequisites](#Prerequisites).
+1. Change the values of the variables below based on your existing resource grou your existing resource group   deployed above in [Prerequisites](#Prerequisites).

 		$location              = "China North"
 		$vnetName              = "WTestVNet"